ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 #### Privacy

-Although it does not contain any direct reference to natural persons (e.g. name, address, driving license, detailed physical description), D1 includes indirect information from which it could still be possible to trace the individuals referenced.
+Although it does not contain any direct reference to natural persons (e.g. name, address, driving license, detailed physical description), D1 includes indirect information from which it could still be possible to trace the individuals, in this case **minors**, referenced.

 This is does not comply with different Italian acts and laws: